knaughten/nemo_python/docs/evaluation_deck_guide.md

      export PYTHONPATH=$PYTHONPATH:<some_dir>

+Now, choose the directory you want to run the scripts in.
+This should be a directory including all the output files from NEMO, and you will also need write access (to save the image files).
+For UKESM1 suites, this directory is also assumed to be named after the suite, not including the `u-` prefix (eg, `dv346`).
+If someone else is hosting the output, it might be more convenient to make your own directory and link in their files.
+For example,

+     mkdir dv346
+     cd dv346
+     ln -s /gws/ssde/j25b/terrafirma/tarlge/ukesm_monitoring/data/u-dv346/nemo*.nc .

-Now, get the top-level evaluation scripts in the same directory as your NEMO output files.
+In any case, you'll now need to get the top-level evaluation scripts into this directory.
 If you want to make changes to the scripts (eg comment out some figures, or change the budget for the queue), make a copy:

      cp <some_dir>/nemo_python/projects/evaluation_scripts/* <nemo_output_dir>